zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Norma says “Here?
 Do you think the management will let us?”
 “The management” refers to the directors of the company,  the bosses, the people who make the decisions, people who would not be conside red part of the union.
 The union, in this case, would be for the workers who d on't make as much money perhaps, and don't have the same power as the manag ement has.
 Norma is asking if Jimmy thinks the management will “let us. ” That is, will allow us, will permit us to do this.

 Jimmy says “They can't stop us.”
 “To stop someone” means to prevent them from doing something.
 Jimmy says “They can't stop us,” t hey cannot stop us.
 “We’re working longer and longer hours” – longer hours are  more hours – “and we need to demand higher pay.”
 “To demand something” is to ask for it but in a very forceful way, to insist on it.
 “You must give me mo re money.”
 That's a demand.
 The demand here is for higher pay.
-“Pay” is the mon ey that you get in your salary, you get from your employer, for the work yo u do.
+“Pay” is the money that you get in your salary, you get from your employer, for the work yo u do.
 “Higher pay” would be more money.

 We all, of course, want higher pay.
 I want higher p ay.
 In fact, if I don't get paid more, Center for Educational Development, I'm leavi ng this job.
 Forget it!
 I’m out of here.
 Oh, wait a minute.
 I actually need this jo b.
 So, let's continue.